fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-At the beginning of each player's upkeep, they chooses target player who controls more creatures than they does and is their opponent.
+At the beginning of each player's upkeep, that player chooses target player who controls more creatures than they do and is their opponent.
 The first player may reveal cards from the top of their library until they reveals a creature card.
-If they does, they puts that card onto the battlefield and all other cards revealed this way into their graveyard.
+If they does, that player puts that card onto the battlefield and all other cards revealed this way into their graveyard.

 Oath of Ghouls 1B
 ---------------

 **Enchantment**

-At the beginning of each player's upkeep, they chooses target player whose graveyard has fewer creature cards in it than their graveyard does and is their opponent.
+At the beginning of each player's upkeep, that player chooses target player whose graveyard has fewer creature cards in it than their graveyard does and is their opponent.
 The first player may return a creature card from their graveyard to their hand.

 Oath of Lieges 1W
 ---------------

 **Enchantment**

-At the beginning of each player's upkeep, they chooses target player who controls more lands than they does and is their opponent.
+At the beginning of each player's upkeep, that player chooses target player who controls more lands than they do and is their opponent.
 The first player may search their library for a basic land card, put that card onto the battlefield, then shuffle their library.

 Oath of Mages 1R
 ---------------

 **Enchantment**

-At the beginning of each player's upkeep, they chooses target player who has more life than they does and is their opponent.
+At the beginning of each player's upkeep, that player chooses target player who has more life than they do and is their opponent.
 The first player may have Oath of Mages deal 1 damage to the second player.

 Oath of Scholars 3U
 ---------------

 **Enchantment**

-At the beginning of each player's upkeep, they chooses target player who has more cards in hand than they does and is their opponent.
+At the beginning of each player's upkeep, that player chooses target player who has more cards in hand than they do and is their opponent.
 The first player may discard their hand and draw three cards.

 Oblation 2W
 ---------------